ShakH00/OMGame/database_installation.md

   - Apache running = Your web server is active.
   - MySQL running = Your database is ready.

-# Step 3: Open phpMyadmin
+# Step 3: Open phpmyadmin
 - Open any browser.
 - Enter: http://localhost/phpmyadmin/
 - You should now see the phpMyAdmin dashboard!

-# Step 4: Making it work with java
+# Step 4: Download MySQL Connector
 - Download mysql connector from https://dev.mysql.com/downloads/connector/j/
 - Choose platform independent operating system.
 - Download the ZIP file, extract and you will see mysql-connector-j-<version>.jar, this is the file you'll use in your Java Project